matdombrock/Tidalua/README.md

 Sets the attack, sustain and release of an oscillator for use in an amplitude envelope.

 Measured in ticks.

+The amplitude evelope is applied as a factor of the amplitude set with `amp()`.

 By default, an oscillator does not use an amplitude envelope at all.